dcunited001/dcunited001.github.io/_posts/2018-03-31-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

   don't have a chance. however, it's not simply popularity that dictates which games are "cybersportable" and which are not.

+- in rts battles vs. AI, unpredictably insert new adversaries who fight each other in a way which totally escapes the AI's control/notice.
+  - this (what...) hijacks computational complexity

 ### How Differences in the Computational Complexity of FPS Affects Stategy and Market Viability

 - the differences in computational complexity b/w Overwatch and